urswilke/pyramidi/README.md

 pip install miditapyr
 ```

-in your python environment used by R.
+in your python environment used by reticulate.

 ## Basic usage